carissalow/rapids/docs/develop/testing.rst

 ::

     ├── tests
-    │   ├── data                        <- Replication of the project root data directory for testing.
+    │   ├── data                        <- Replica of the project root data directory for testing.
-    │   │   ├── external                <- Contains Data from third party sources used for testing.
+    │   │   ├── external                <- Contains the fake testing participant files.
     │   │   ├── interim                 <- The expected intermediate data that has been transformed.
-    │   │   ├── processed               <- The expected final, canonical data sets for modeling.
+    │   │   ├── processed               <- The expected final data, canonical data sets for modeling used to test/validate feature calculations.
-    │   │   └── raw                     <- The specially created raw input datasets that will be used for testing.
+    │   │   └── raw                     <- The specially created raw input datasets (fake data) that will be used for testing.
     │   │
     │   ├── scripts                     <- Scripts for testing.
 Add test scripts in this directory.
+    │   │   ├── run_tests.sh            <- The shell script to runs RAPIDS pipeline test data and test the results │   │   ├── test_sensor_features.py <- The default test script for testing RAPIDS builting sensor features.
     │   │   └── utils.py                <- Contains any helper functions and methods.
     │   │
     │   ├── settings                    <- The directory contains the config and settings files for testing snakemake.